SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/cloud-qualities.md

 To implement this pattern, the SAP Cloud SDK integrates with the [Hystrix](https://github.com/Netflix/Hystrix) library.

+The version 3 of the SAP Cloud SDK integrates with the [resilience4j](https://github.com/resilience4j/resilience4j) library.

-This quality check tests, that your remote calls are wrapped in a Hystrix command.
+This quality check tests, that your remote calls are wrapped in a Hystrix command (v2) or in a ResilienceDecorator (v3).

 The build will fail with a error message like `Your project accesses downstream systems in a non-resilient manner` if this is not the case.

 More information on building resilient applications is available in [this blog post](https://blogs.sap.com/2017/06/23/step-5-resilience-with-hystrix/).